LEAVES: Learning Views for Time-Series Biobehavioral Data in Contrastive Learning: Methodology

-In representation learning, we define the representation extracted by the encoder as $z$.
-Given $N$ pairs of representations extracted by the encoder in the SimClR framework as $(z_i,z_j)$, $\{i, j\} \in [1, N]$, the loss function of maximizing the agreements between pairs of views can be defined as:
+To optimize both the LEAVES augmentation module and the encoder, we employ an adversarial training strategy.
+We use SimCLR as an example to illustrate this approach.
+We define the output of the encoder in representation learning as $z$.
+Within the framework, we consider $N$ pairs of representations, denoted as $(z_i,z_j)$, $\{i, j\} \in [1, N]$.
+The objective is to maximize the agreement between these pairs of views, and the corresponding loss function is defined as:

-where $s(z_i, z_j)$ represents the cosine similarity between $z_i$ and $z_j$, $\mathbbm{1}_{k\neq i}$ is an indicator function that equals to 1 \textit{iff} $k \neq i$, and $\tau$ denotes a temperature parameter that is fixed as 0.05 in this study.

-As shown in Figure \ref{fig:contrastive_framework}, the LEAVES and the encoder are optimized in opposite directions: the target objective of the encoder is to minimize $\mathcal{L}$, whereas the LEAVES module desires to maximize $\mathcal{L}$.
-By leveraging the adversarial training manner, we design the LEAVES module to distort the original signal as challenging as possible while the encoder can still extract intact information from the view pairs.
-Under this scenario, the encoder would be robust by training against the most corrupted views.
+The cosine similarity between $z_i$ and $z_j$ is represented by $s(z_i, z_j)$, and $\mathbbm{1}_{k\neq i}$ is an indicator function that is equal to 1 when $k \neq i$.
+The temperature parameter $\tau$ is set to 0.05 in this study.
+As illustrated in Figure \ref{fig:contrastive_framework}, the LEAVES and encoder are optimized in contrary directions.
+The encoder attempts to minimize $\mathcal{L}$, while LEAVES attempts to maximize it.
+During training, the gradients for the encoder parameters ($\theta_E$) are computed to minimize the contrastive loss $L$ (Equation 9), while the gradients for the LEAVES module parameters ($\theta_L$, which include $\sigma$s and the pre-sigmoid inputs $\alpha_k$ for $\lambda_k$s) are computed to maximize the same loss $L$.
+Maximizing $L$ for LEAVES is equivalent to minimizing $-L$ from the perspective of the LEAVES module's parameters.
+This adversarial process forces the encoder to learn robust representations that capture the underlying signal while being robust to the diverse transformations introduced by LEAVES.
 After training the SimCLR framework, the learned model weights in the encoder structure are used to initialize the model weights for supervised learning in downstream tasks.
+The LEAVES framework can also be integrated into other frameworks (e.g., BYOL) for generating effective augmented views.